Woman uses tape to make boundaries on a carpet as a man carries moving boxes into the room

 Certain contracts require credit

-Even if you’re planning to pay for that smartphone with money in your bank account, you still may be subject to a credit check when signing up for a new cell phone plan or contract.
-That’s because the mobile provider wants to make sure that you will pay your bills on time.
+Are you planning to pay in cash for a new phone?
+You may still need a credit check when signing up for a new phone plan or service contract.
+The mobile service provider wants to make sure you’ll pay your cell phone bill on time.

-Additionally, when it comes to renting a car, you may need to use a credit card as a form of payment, rather than a debit card or cash.
-While there are some exceptions, car rental companies do this because—you guessed it—they want to make sure that they are protected if the car gets damaged or you fail to return it.
-It may be possible to rent a car with a secured credit card, depending on your credit limit.
+Additionally, when it comes to renting a car, you may need to use a credit card as payment, rather than a debit card or cash.
+There are some exceptions, but car rental companies do this to make sure that there are enough funds available in case the car gets damaged or you fail to return the car.

 Credit cards may help with some types of fraud